Altair5586/Patient-Record-Management-System/Readme.txt

-Hospital Management System (C++)
+Patient Record Management System (C++)

-This project is a simple Hospital Management System built using C++.
+This project is a simple Patient Record Management System built using C++.
-It allows basic management of patient records including adding, displaying, searching, and deleting patient data.
+It allows basic management of patient records including adding, displaying, searching, and deleting patient data (CRUD Operations).
 The system is console-based and menu-driven, making it easy to use.

 Features